lordfpx/AB-mediaQuery/README.md

 ## Compatibility

-Because of the usage of `matchMedia`, compatibility start with IE 10.
-To rise compatibility up to IE 9, you can add https://github.com/paulirish/matchMedia.js/ polyfill.
+Because of the usage of `matchMedia` and `requestAnimationFrame`, compatibility start with IE 10.
+To rise compatibility up to IE 9, you can add [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) and [requestAnimationFrame polyfill](https://gist.github.com/paulirish/1579671).

 ---